SondaSengupta/Code-Concepts/Book-Intro-to-Programming-WithC#.md

 ## Introduction to Programming with C# by Svetlin Nakov, Veselin Kolev and team
 free ebook link: http://www.introprogramming.info/english-intro-csharp-book/read-online/chapter-9-methods/

 ###Ch.
 9 Methods
-A method with a variable numnber of arguments uses the 'param' keyword.
+**params** - A method with a variable numnber of arguments uses the 'param' keyword.
 In the method declaration, you must specify 'params' with the type.
-For example, below:
+Note: if you have multiple arguments, params variable should always be the last statement.

 ```C#
 static long CalcSum(params int[] elements) //specifiec variable number of element integers
 {